 Are you familiar with Basque cooking?
 Basque Country is a region bordering Spain and France at the Western end of the Pyrenees mountains.
 Basque descendants and communities can be found all over California and Nevada.
 (More on the history of the Basque people in the Wikipedia.)

-Lamb stews are typical of Basque cuisine, as are dishes that include both tomatoes and sweet red peppers.
+You may be accustomed to Irish lamb stew, but lamb stews are also typical of Basque cuisine, as are dishes that include both tomatoes and sweet red peppers.

 My father first found the recipe from which we adapted this basque lamb stew in an old issue of Saveur Magazine.
 He has at least 20 years of back issues of Gourmet, Saveur, and other cooking magazines that he keeps around just waiting for a spare moment to review.